-- 3. Additional requirements and things to note: - a.
-A grade of "C-" or better is required in all courses contributing to the minor. - All upper level accounting courses must be taken at Oglethorpe unless special permission is given by the Accounting program coordinator in consultation with the division chair (or designee). - c.
-No upper level courses taken in completion of the minor can be used towards any other major or minor offered within the Hammack School of Business.
+- 2. Completion of one additional upper-level Accounting course. - 3.
+Additional requirements and things to note: - a.
+A grade of "C-" or better is required in all courses contributing to the minor. - All upper-level accounting courses must be taken at Oglethorpe unless special permission is given by the Accounting program coordinator in consultation with the division chair (or designee). - c.
+No upper-level courses taken in completion of the minor can be used towards any other major or minor offered within the Hammack School of Business.